-27. Convex hull.
+34. Convex hull (Out of syllabus).
 Consider the following problem that generalizes two problems: Non-dominated points and area coverage by rectangles.
 Given a set of n points in 2 dimensions, design an $O(n \log n)$ time algorithm to compute their convex hull.
 Convex hull is the smallest convex set containing the given points.
 For a finite set of points in 2D, their convex hull is a polygon.
 A polygon can be described by an ordered list of its corners or an ordered list of its edges.
 You need to compute the convex hull in one of these forms.

-Lecture 7 (Jan 17)
+Lecture 7 (Jan 20)

-- 28. Design a divide and conquer based algorithm $(O(n \log n) \text{ time})$ for the significant inversion problem. - 29.
-Problems 22, 24, 25, 26 can be solved using two ways: (i) divide and conquer and (ii) sorting in an appropriate order, then an iterative algorithm with the use of a suitable data structure like balanced binary search tree. - 30.
+- 35. Design a divide and conquer based algorithm $(O(n \log n) \text{ time})$ for the significant inversion problem. - 36.
+Problems 28, 29, 31, 32, 33, 34 can be solved using two ways: (i) divide and conquer and (ii) sorting in an appropriate order, then scanning the input in that order and maintaining a suitable data structure like balanced binary search tree. - 37.
 Augmented binary search tree means the usual BST with each node storing some additional information.
 This additional information can be useful in designing algorithms for certain problems.
 Which of the following information can be updated appropriately in $O(\log n)$ time, when a node is inserted or deleted in the BST.
-Assume that the height of the tree is $O(\log n)$ . - $\bullet$ each node x stores the number of nodes in the subtree rooted at x. - $\bullet$ each node x stores the number of nodes larger than x. - $\bullet$ each node x stores its distance from the root. - each node x stores a pointer to its successor (that is the smallest number larger than x). - $\bullet$ each node x stores the largest depth of a node in the subtree rooted x. - each node x stores its rank in the BST. - 31.
-Can we compute the nth Fibonacci number in $O(\log n)$ additions and multiplications?
+Assume that the height of the tree is $O(\log n)$. - each node x stores the number of nodes in the subtree rooted at x. - each node x stores the number of nodes larger than x. - each node x stores its distance from the root. - each node x stores a pointer to its successor (that is the smallest number larger than x). - each node x stores the largest depth of a node in the subtree rooted x. - each node x stores its rank in the BST. - 38.
+Faster Fibonacci.
+Assuming unit cost multiplications/additions, can you compute the nth Fibonacci number in $O(\log n)$ operations?
+Try to convert the problem into computing nth power of a 2×2 matrix.